djhaskin987/indexed-map/README.md

 [![Build Status](https://travis-ci.org/djhaskin987/random-access-map.png)](https://travis-ci.org/djhaskin987/random-access-map)

-A Clojure library provides the random-access-map, a set which allows you to retreive and cut elements from the set based on the magnitude of their rank.
+A Clojure library that provides the random-access-map, a set which allows you to retreive and disjoin elements and key/value pairs from the map based on their index.

 ## Attribution
 _People whose ideas I stole_